jmcaffee/ams_var_file/README.md

     // END INITS

-The naming convention of the files is `dpms.gdl` for DPMs and `dsms.gdl` for DSMs.
+The naming convention of the files are `dpms.gdl` for DPMs and `dsms.gdl` for DSMs.

 ### Adding Variable Declarations